 To prepare for the interviews, I watched a lot of mock interviews from Exponent.
 I also read some books and practiced answering system design questions in Google Docs.
 I practiced writing solutions for 3-4 systems, including Google Drive, Instagram, a hotel booking system, Google Maps, an analytics system, and blob storage.

-There was also a coding interview round that was evaluated by an L6 engineering manager.
+A coding interview round was also evaluated by an L6 engineering manager.
 They advised me to spend time understanding which database to choose.

 I recommend checking out Alex Xu's system design database table and use cases on Twitter.
 Spend an evening learning about all the different use cases for these database types.
 Google likes to ask detailed questions about database selections.

 Additionally, I reviewed all of the databases used by Google, including Bigtable, Spanner, Firestore, and BigQuery.
-I felt like this gave me a few more points with the interviewer since I approached the problems with their internal tech, not just AWS or Azure.
-This was probably overkills, but it helped me feel more prepared."
+This gave me a few more points with the interviewer since I approached the problems with their internal tech, not just AWS or Azure.
+This was probably overkill, but it helped me feel more prepared."